Note

-• How and when are OS updates applied?
+- How and when OS updates are applied.

 How and when are OS updates applied?

 Azure manages OS patching on two levels, the physical servers and the guest virtual machines (VMs) that run the App Service resources.
 Both are updated monthly, which aligns to the monthly Patch Tuesday schedule.
 These updates are applied automatically, in a way that guarantees the high-availability SLA of Azure services.
+Azure App Service OS patching follows Safe Deployment Practices and Availability-First approach.
+As such, while we strive to ensure the latest patches are applied as soon as possible, OS patching may be slowed or paused at times to avoid app impacts and outages

 For detailed information on how updates are applied, see Demystifying the magic behind App Service OS updates.